-After making enquiries and taking into consideration future plans, including the potential impact on financial and operational performance following the COVID-19 outbreak as explained in Note 2, the directors have a reasonable expectation that the Company has adequate resources to continue in operating existence for the foresecable future.
+After making enquiries and taking into consideration future plans, as explained in Note 2, the directors have a reasonable expectation that the Company has adequate resources to continue in operating existence for the foreseeable future.
 For this reason, the directors continue to adopt the going concern basis in preparing financial statements.